 First, we’ll cover some basic information about the company and software, then we’ll dig into features, pros, cons, and final verdict.

-Disclaimer: I personally have used this software and recommend it because I love it.
-But, if you find this review helpful and decide to sign up for a trial or purchase their product, I would be honored if you use any of the links in this article.
-We will get a small commission which helps us grow and offer more free information and reviews.
+Disclaimer: I personally have tried this software and this review is based upon that experience.
+If you find this review helpful and click any links in the article RealEstateInvesting.org may receive a small referral fee which helps us grow and offer more free information and reviews.

 A Little About RealeFlow Investing Software

-RealeFlow was founded in 2007 and currently has around 35 employees.
-They provide a variety of services and software for real estate investors under the RealeFlow brand including marketing websites, direct mail lists, direct mail printing and sending, email marketing, property listings, crm management, deal analysis, and other automations.
+RealeFlow was founded in 2007 and currently has around 35 employees as of 2021.
+They provide a variety of services and software for real estate investors under the RealeFlow brand including marketing websites, direct mail lists, direct mail printing and sending, email marketing, property listings, Customer Relationship Management (CRM), deal analysis, and other automations.

 They are best known for their property search database and integrated direct mail marketing, but they have a fully inclusive ecosystem for a real estate investor to find and close off-market properties.